philipgold/notes/disaster-recovery-vs-high-availability-vs-fault-tolerance.md

 The objective of the “five nines” is achieved through the elimination of a single point of failure in a system.
 For this, you can implement redundancy and failover components that are configured to handle the workloads without human intervention, in case a primary component fails.

 In virtualization, high availability can be designed with the help of clustering technologies.
-For example, when one of your hosts or virtual machines (VM) within a cluster fails, another VM takes over and maintains the proper performance of the system.
+For example, when one of your hosts or virtual machines (VM) within a cluster fails, another VM takes over and mainta

+ins the proper performance of the system.

 ## When is high availability important?